 In the section titled ‘Who can see your future posts?’, switch this to ‘Friends’.
 From that point on, only you and the people on your friends list can see your updates.

-That’s simple enough, but what about all of your previous posts which are available to ‘Everyone’?
+That’s simple enough, but what about all of your previous posts that are available to ‘Everyone’?
 Do you need to go back through all of them and change each one individually?
 Definitely not!
 Simply press ‘Limit Past Posts’ and everything you have ever posted will be restricted to just those on your friends list.

 It is important to remember, however, that anyone tagged will still be able to see the post, as well as their friends.